center-for-threat-informed-defense/summiting-the-pyramid/docs/levelsexplanation.rst

 The configurations, command-line arguments, and other observables for this level will remain consistent with what is available for the tool.

 Since the adversary cannot change the tool itself and it is managed by an organization, it is much more difficult to distinguish adversary behavior from benign behavior.
-This provides an opportunity for an adversary to blend into the computing environment, also known as a Living off the Land attack [#f3]_ [#f4]_.
+This provides an opportunity for an adversary to blend into the computing environment, also known as a Living off the Land (LotL) attack [#f3]_ [#f4]_.
 It is likely that analytics utilizing native tool observables will need to be combined with other level’s observables, or require further research into low-variance behaviors of abusing these tools through MITRE ATT&CK techniques.